 Overview of Software Quality Assurance (SQA)

-Welcome to our collection of articles dedicated to software quality assurance (SQA).
-In today’s world, where software applications are essential in our personal and professional lives, ensuring their quality is of utmost importance.
-Throughout these articles, we will explore the fundamentals of SQA, discussing its key principles, implementation methods, different approaches, metrics, challenges, and more.
+Welcome to our series of articles dedicated to software quality assurance (SQA).
+In today’s world, with software applications being essential in our personal and professional lives, ensuring their quality is of utmost importance.
+Throughout the upcoming articles, we will explore the fundamentals of SQA, including its key principles, implementation strategies, different methods, metrics, challenges, and other related topics.

 SQA is a methodology that ensures software products meet a predefined set of quality standards.
 It is an integral part of the software development life cycle, functioning parallel to the development process.
 SQA aims to identify issues early on by testing every block of the software process.
 It evaluates both internal aspects like efficiency, reliability, and cost of maintenance, as well as external attributes like structure, complexity, readability, flexibility, testability, and coding practices.